Skip to Content

 1. Create or select a customer

-Select the products or services, add quantities, prices, taxes, discounts, and payment terms.
+3. Define quantities, prices, taxes, discounts, and payment terms

 Implementing Odoo Sales with A1 Consulting